Pancreas - inflammation of

 Individual case reports suggest that Traditional Chinese Medicine (TCM) can be effective for preventing and treating pancreatitis.
 To determine the right regimen, consult a skilled herbalist or licensed and certified practitioner of TCM, and keep all of your health care providers informed of any supplements, herbs, and medications you are taking.

 You may be given:

 Studies evaluating acupuncture as a treatment for pancreatitis show mixed results.
 Some case reports say that acupuncture helped relieve pain from pancreatitis and pancreatic cancer.
-But a review of several studies finds mixed evidence that acupuncture and electroacupuncture (small electrical currents applied through acupuncture needles) are effective for pancreatitis.
+But a review of several studies was inconclusive.

 Possible complications of pancreatitis include:

 - Cyst-like pockets that can become infected, bleed, or rupture